International Criminal Court investigation in Georgia

 The International Criminal Court opened a proprio motu investigation in the Situation in Georgia on 27 January 2016 to look into war crimes and crimes against humanity that may have occurred in and around South Ossetia in the context of an international armed conflict between Georgia and Russia between 1 July and 10 October 2008.
 The investigation phase was announced to have been completed on 16 December 2022.
-In the course of it, the three high-ranking officials in the Russian-backed South Ossetian government — remaining at large as of the time of the announcement — were subjected to arrest warrants for crimes committed against Georgian civilians.
-The fourth suspect, a senior Russian general, was not indicted as he had died in 2021.
+Arrest warrants for crimes committed against Georgian civilians were issued against three high-ranking officials in the Russian-backed South Ossetian government.
+A fourth suspect, a senior Russian general, was not indicted as he had died in 2021.

 Preliminary examination

 Georgia is a state party to the Rome Statute of the International Criminal Court (ICC).
 The Office of the Prosecutor (OTP) of the ICC announced the preliminary examination of the situation in Georgia on 14 August 2008, shortly after a ceasefire agreement was achieved in a conflict that pitted Russia and Russian-backed South Ossetian secessionists against Georgia.
 The hostilities were accompanied by mutual recriminations of war crimes by all sides involved, including Georgia and several human right groups alleging ethnically-based attacks and forced displacement of Georgian civilians and Russia accusing Georgian forces of attacking Russian troops who had been deployed in the area as peacekeepers under an earlier peace agreement.

 In its preliminary examination, the ICC OTP gathered information on alleged crimes attributed to the three parties involved in the armed conflict, specifically crimes that may have occurred in South Ossetia and around it, on the undisputed territory of Georgia temporarily occupied by Russia, such as murder, forcible transfer of population and persecution as well as attacks against the civilian population, willful killing, intentionally directing attacks against peacekeepers, destruction of property and pillaging.